lordofscripts/caesarx/docs/LANGUAGES.md

 * Symbols/Punctuation disk `¡!\"#$%&'()*+,-./0123456789:;<=>¿?@[]` contains most symbols for common languages.
 It may be a useful slave disk.

  Here is the corresponding [Tabula Recta](./data/numeric_tabula.txt).

+### Binary

+**Alphabet:** ASCII codes 0..255
+**Number of items:** 256 bytes
+**Type:** Binary
+**Special casing rules:** None.

+A special alphabet that treats input as mere 8-bit bytes.
+It is useful for any binary files such as images, executables, etc. When you are going to encrypt/decrypt binary files with `affine` or `caesarx` and its aliases, use the CLI options `-alpha binary -F` and it will treat the filename arguments as *binary* files rather than text.

 ***
 Copyright &copy;2025 Lord of Scripts